heuer/segno/docs/special-qrcode-factories.rst

 Special QR Code factory functions
 =================================

-The ``helpers`` module provides factory functions to create common QR Codes for encoding WIFI configurations, MeCards or geographic locations.
+The :py:mod:`segno.helpers` module provides factory functions to create common QR Codes for encoding WIFI configurations, MeCards or geographic locations.

 The created QR Codes use at minimum the error correction level "L".
 If a better error correction level is possible without changing the QR Code version, the better error correction level will be used.

 Create a QR Code for a WIFI configuration
 -----------------------------------------